 The 991 came with drilled brake rotors.
 Look carefully to see how clear the holes are and make sure there are not cracks between the drill holes.
 Cracks between the drill holes can lead to a much bigger crack and rotor failure very quickly under heavy braking.
 Brake wear accelerates rapidly when the car is driven on track.
 So with low mileage cars, it’s important to check for premature brake wear due to track driving.

 The ceramic brake setup was a factory fitted option for the 991 and generally seen on the S, Turbo and GT models.
 Porsche Ceramic Composite Brakes (PCCB) use cross-drilled, carbon fiber reinforced ceramic discs with special composite pads.
 They produce amazing stopping power and are 50% lighter than a standard brake a setup.
 They also have a considerably longer life than their standard counterparts.
 However, the expected life of the PCC brakes does not always play out in reality.

 If you are buying a Porsche 911 991 that has the PCCB option, it’s worth being certain how much life remains on the brakes.
 Parts for the front brakes alone could run you more than $10,000.
 Sounds like a good reason for trading-in a car!

 Change Over Valve Campaign

 Most recently, the 991 cars have had all of their COV solenoids replaced in a maintenance campaign.
 Check to see if the car you are looking at has completed that campaign.

-The COV device is designed to direct vacuum to effect a change when requested to by an electrical control unit e.g. open a vent, change the position of an exhaust flap, redirect hot air from feet to screen etc. Likely systems affected on the 991 include:
+The COV device is designed to direct vacuum to effect a change, when requested to do so by an electronic control unit.
+For example this would include: opening a vent, changing the position of an exhaust flap, redirecting hot air from feet to screen etc. Likely systems affected on the 991 include:

 1. Air Cleaner Flap